Bright high-end apartment located in the Ternes district of Paris

 • Tax optimization if the property is a primary residence

-• Risk of selling below potential market value
+• Risk of selling below the potential market price

 • Transaction costs (notary, agency fees)